Digital Marketing Consultant

 At the same time, something less discussed is happening on the other side of this shift.
 Brands that do get cited inside AI-generated answers receive 35% more organic clicks and 91% more paid clicks than competitors who do not.
 AI search traffic converts at 14.2% compared to 2.8% for traditional Google organic traffic.

 The problem is not that SEO stopped working.
 The problem is that a specific type of SEO stopped working, and a different type of SEO is becoming dramatically more valuable.
-This article explains the difference and what to do about it.
+This article explains the difference and what your Google AI Mode SEO strategy needs to include right now.

 What Google AI Mode Actually Is (and How It Differs from AI Overviews)